kroitor/gjk.c/README.md

 #### The Evolution

-Now the actual logic of GJK kicks in.
+This is where the actual logic of GJK kicks in.
 The general plan of GJK is:

 1. Find best points for a simplex with the help of the support function.
 2. Check if a simplex of those points encloses the Origin from all sides.